Sports Medicine and Exercise Science

 Dr. Don Berryhill

-The Sports Medicine and Exercise Science program is an interdisciplinary major that connects all the basic sciences to prepare students for wide range of careers in health and fitness.
-A Bachelor of Science in Sports Medicine or Exercise Science is an accredited degree that prepares students in careers such as therapeutics, fitness, fitness management, medicine and education.
+The Sports Medicine and Exercise Science program is a highly rigorous interdisciplinary major which integrates basic and applied sciences to prepare students for wide range of careers in health and fitness.
+A Bachelor of Science in Sports Medicine and Exercise Science is an accredited degree that begins preparing students for fulfilling careers in vocations such as physical and occupational therapy, athletic training, exercise physiology, strength and conditioning, and medicine.

 What will I study?